aoxqt4312-lang/test7/README.md

 When used, it can wipe data (reset the phone settings) upon entry of a special pre-configured reset code on the lock screen.
 This app can help if someone ever tries to force you to enter a screen unlock password.
 In this case, instead of it, you enter the reset code and press the Enter arrow (⏎).
-Also this app has other security and data reset features.
+Also, this app has other security and data reset features.

 <details>
 <summary>Download